 We are in commercial poultry farm and eggs production line of business because we want to leverage on the vast opportunities available in the agriculture industry, to contribute our quota in growing the NIGERIAN, Economy, in national food production.
 We have put process and strategies in place that will help us employ the best practices when it comes to commercial poultry farm and egg production.
 Processes as required by the regulating bodies in Nigeria.
 At Nathan’s poultry farm, our customer’s best interest will always come first, and everything we do will be guided by our values and professional ethics.

-We will ensure that we hold ourselves accountable to the highest standards by meeting our client’s needs precisely, we will cultivate a working environment that brings a human, sustainable approach to earning a living, and living in our world for our partners, employees and for our clients.
+We will ensure that we hold ourselves accountable to the highest standards by meeting our client’s neds precisely, we will cultivate a working environment that brings a human, sustainable approach to earning a living, and living in our world for our partners, employees and for our clients.

 Nathan’s poultry farm, is a private registered commercial poultry farm and egg production company that is owned by Miss Ovbije OgheneRukevwe Joy.
 And family members.
 The poultry farm will be fully and single handedly financed by the owner Miss Ovbije and family members at least for a period of time.